m-jenkin/subglacial_RFID/README.md

 If you use this code or data, please cite both the method paper and the Zenodo record.

-## What This Reproduces

-This is a minimal method capsule.
-It does not reproduce every result or figure from the paper.
-Instead, it shows the computational workflow used to turn active RFID roving antenna and stationary antenna records into particle transport distance estimates.

 The workflow demonstrates how to: